imandra-ai/imandra-vscode/README.md

 ## Functionality

-This plugin provides both an interface to the Imandra reasoning engine, and also to the merlin type checker and development environment, specific to Imandra's .iml and .ire file format.
+This plugin provides both an interface to the Imandra reasoning engine, and also to the merlin type checker and development environment, specific to Imandra's `.iml` and `.ire` file formats.

 Please see the [documentation](https://docs.imandra.ai/imandra-docs/) to learn more about how to write verification goals and perform counter-example checking in Imandra.